 Create Effective Landing Pages Easily

 “The times they are a changin”.
 When it comes to Internet Marketing, Bob Dylan’s words certainly ring true.
 If you’re thinking in terms of “building a website” for your small business then you’re already behind the times.
 To grow your business you don’t need a “website”.
 What you need is LEADS…leads that convert into sales and revenue.
 Yes, traditional websites can and still do fulfill that objective but a dedicated “landing page” can be far more effective.
-In this Leadpages review 2017 we’ll look at what this software can do for your business online.
+In this 2018 update of my Leadpages review 2017 we’ll look at what this software can do for your business online.

 What is the Purpose of a Landing Page?